-To minimize campaign failures, we have made it possible for you to specify a custom queueing duration in minutes, hours or days, while creating a campaign.
-This can be specified for all campaigns created through Push, SMS, Web Push, and Email at Step 2: When, as shown below.
+We have made it possible for you to specify a custom queueing duration in minutes, hours or days, while creating a campaign to minimize campaign failures.
+This can be specified for all campaigns created through Push, SMS, Web Push, and Email as shown below.
 (How it works for a journey & its campaigns)

 Doing so will ensure that we hold on to your campaign for the specified duration and send it only when a combination of your Frequency Capping and DND settings allow us to.
 (Detailed read on how delivery time is determined for queued campaigns)

 You can always choose to disable Queueing for a campaign while creating it.
 This option comes in handy especially when creating time-sensitive campaigns.
 This can be done for all the campaigns created through Push, SMS, Web Push, and Email, as highlighted below.

 Let's go over a short use-case to help you understand its application, better:

 Let’s say that you have a planned a flash sale from 4 pm to 7 pm on your e-commerce app and have scheduled 2 push notifications to promote it.
 Both campaigns are scheduled to be sent as per your DND settings to avoid disturbing users in different time zones.

 Hence, in this case, we recommend that you disable queueing for the campaigns as your flash sale would have ended by the time the delayed campaigns reach users located within the DND timezones.